Sophos Review: Quick Expert Summary

 While I love the remote management feature, I don’t think the other additional features are great.
 I’m also pretty disappointed that Sophos doesn’t have any of the extras found in top competitors like Norton, McAfee, and Avira, like performance optimization, system cleanup tools, and a VPN.

-That said, the Sophos Home Premium antivirus package is a simple antivirus that provides near-perfect malware detection rates, is one of the most affordable options on the market, is really easy to use, and includes a free 30-day trial.
+That said, the Sophos Home Premium antivirus package is a simple antivirus that provides near-perfect malware detection rates.
+It’s one of the most affordable options on the market at $44.99 / year, it’s really easy to use, and it includes a 30-day free trial and a 30-day money-back guarantee.

 Does Sophos Home Premium offer effective malware protection?

 Sophos’s anti-malware engine detected 97% of the malware samples I downloaded to my computer prior to installing the program.
-When I tried to launch each malware program one-by-one, Sophos’s real-time protection blocked 100% of the samples — making it one of the most effective anti-malware engines that I’ve tested.
+When I tried to launch each malware program one by one, Sophos’s real-time protection blocked 100% of the samples — making it one of the most effective anti-malware engines I’ve tested.

 Sophos also has excellent web protection, including anti-phishing protection and banking protection.
 During my tests, Sophos blocked all of the malicious sites I tried opening, and the banking protection made sure my financial information stayed safe.